 …

-A UE capable of logging measurements for network-side data collection may initiate the procedure if it was configured to do so, upon determining that it has entered a low power state, or upon determining that the buffer reserved for the logging of radio measurements for network-side data collection has become full.
+A UE capable of logging measurements for network-side data collection shall initiate the procedure if it was configured to do so, upon determining that it has entered a low power state, or upon determining that the buffer reserved for the logging of radio measurements for network-side data collection has become full.

-A UE capable of logging measurements for network-side data collection and of providing a data availability indication based on a buffer threshold may initiate the procedure if it was configured to do so, upon determining that the amount of logged data related to radio measurements for network-side data collection reached a configured buffer threshold.
+A UE capable of logging measurements for network-side data collection and of providing a data availability indication based on a buffer threshold shall initiate the procedure if it was configured to do so, upon determining that the amount of logged data related to radio measurements for network-side data collection reached a configured buffer threshold.

 [Comments]: